-Aside from this there are two points to always be borne in mind; first, everyone who pioneers, or arises anywhere to teach the Cause of God, should do it for the sake of God, offering this service to God alone and expecting rewards from Him and no one else; if he has any other expectations he will invariably be hurt and disappointed.
+Aside from this there are two points to always be borne in mind: first, everyone who pioneers, or arises anywhere to teach the Cause of God, should do it for the sake of God, offering this service to God alone and expecting rewards from Him and no one else; if he has any other expectations he will invariably be hurt and disappointed.
 Second, he should teach people that now they have accepted the Message of Baha’u’llah their relationship is a direct one to Him; He has become their Baha’u’llah, their own Messenger from God, and their connection with Him is not through the pio-

 neer, or some foreign teaching committee in another place; they are on their own; though the pioneer will always be there to love, to help and to advise as needed, the relationship they have now established with the Cause of God is an independent one.
-It is really all remarkably like a family: the child grows up, begins to assert its freedom and the loving parents see it getting hurt and making mistakes which, if only it would listen, would not happen!
+It is really all remarkably like a family: the child grows up, begins to assert its freedom and the loving parents see it getting hurt and making mistakes, which, if only it would listen, should not happen!
 But the child will not always listen and the parents cannot live its life for it.
 The Bahá’í pioneer who is a spiritual parent must just resign himself to the same thing.

 A short course on how to love your fellowmen

-We are so different from each other in this world, by temperament and tastes and the way our minds work, that to love each other because we find the person opposite us sympathetic is often quite impossible; he is not sympathetic and we do not get on with him and consequently find ourselves disliking instead of liking him.
+We are so different from each other in this world, by temperament and tastes and the way our minds work, that to love each other because we find the person opposite us sympathetic is often quite impossible; he is not sympathetic and we do not get on with him, and consequently find ourselves disliking instead of liking him.
 There are three principal remedies for this.
 The first and most important is based on some wonderful words of Shoghi Effendi to a Bahá’í who told him quite frankly he did not like and was not happy in the Bahá’í community he was living in.
 The Guardian said it was natural that we should not feel drawn to everyone, to people very unlike ourselves whom we really felt no love for at all.
 He then pointed out that it was like the members of a large family who were often very different from each other and even disliked each other.
 But, said Shoghi Effendi, if each child loved its father truly and deeply, because it knew the father loved all the children and wanted them to love each other, then, because of their love for their father, they would love

 each other.
 What in fact this means is that we can love each other with a vicarious love, not directly one to another, but with our love for Bahá’u’lláh which fills our hearts like a light, and this light of His love we turn upon others, thus loving them.